2017 Family Summer Reading Program

 COME BACK!
 After you’ve completed 4 or more hours of reading, bring your signed Reading Record to the library in order to receive a reading incentive and enter the prize drawings.

 OUR BIG SPLASH RETURNS!
 And this year it’s better than ever.
-Finish all 8 levels and 32 hours of reading and join us in the Library Meeting Room on Tuesday, August 15 as we host our finishers’ “Happy Hippo” Excursion.
+Finish all 8 levels and 32 hours of reading and follow instructions for joining the fun on Tuesday, August 15 as we host our finishers’ “Happy Hippo” Excursion.

 The 2016 Family Summer Reading Program